 - hallucinations, delusions, suspiciousness or paranoia, irritability

-- exacerbation of behavioral symptoms, such as restlessness, agitation, anxiety, tearfulness, and wandering —especially in the late afternoon or evening, called, “sundowning”
+- exacerbation of behavioral symptoms, such as restlessness, agitation, anxiety, tearfulness, and wandering — especially in the late afternoon or evening.
+This is called, “sundowning.”

-At this point, plaques and tangles (the hallmarks of AD) can be seen in the brain when looked at by an imaging technology known as MRI.
-This is the final stage of AD.
-These symptoms may include:
+At this point, plaques and tangles (the hallmarks of AD) can be seen in the brain when looked at using an imaging technique called MRI.
+This is the final stage of AD, and symptoms may include:

-- inability to recognize family and loved ones
+- essentially complete inability to recognize family and loved ones

 - lack of bladder and bowel control